RS0099/Predict-agent-availability/README.md

  - resolved_time (the time an issue was resolved)
  - abandoned_time (if a customer left before the issue was assigned to an agent) Now when a  new issue comes in we need to predict the time the issue will be assigned to an agent.

+Calculation of final time can be done in more ways :
+ - Discard abandone time which are less than average answer_time
+ - Instead of adding abandone time , add a fraction of it